Tech Staff Augmentation: Best Practices to Close Talent Gap Effectively

 Step 3.
 Conduct interviews and background checks

 Prequalified candidates go through two in-house interviews.
 We make a background check and conduct the interview to validate communication skills, language fluency, soft skills and ability to work in a team.
 Senior tech specialists and management verify tech skills, qualifications and potential.
-This step helps narrow down the talent pool and select the candidates that fit the client’s requirements and expectations perfectly.
+This step helps narrow down the talent pool and select the candidates that fit your requirements and expectations perfectly.

 Step 4.
 Introduce top candidates